-The Parish Giving Scheme is an excellent means of encouraging greater generosity within your church.
-There are significant benefits for your church compared to other ways of giving.
+The Parish Giving Scheme is an excellent way to encourage greater generosity within your church.
+There are significant benefits compared to other ways of giving.

 It enables people to give by direct debit, this is easier to reconcile than standing orders or cash donations

-Adopting it ordinarily leads to an increase in giving
+Adopting the scheme as part of a generous giving strategy often leads to an increase in giving

-Givers can choose to automatically increase their giving by the rate of inflation every year.
+Givers can choose to automatically increase their giving by the rate of inflation every year if they wish.
 This tackles the problem of ‘static giving’, where people’s giving ordinarily remains the same year on year while the costs of the church rise continually due to inflation.

-Givers can choose to give anonymously if they wish.
+Givers can choose to give anonymously if they would like to.

 Churches that have adopted the Parish Giving Scheme are seeing increases in giving as a result, and in early 2019 the Diocese of Oxford received the 200th registration.

 All the information you need about the scheme can be found on this page, starting with the two films below.
-Scroll down the page for a link to frequently asked questions and a registration form for the scheme.
+Scroll down the page for the registration form for the scheme and frequently asked questions.

 Introducing the Scheme